-- 1. In Console or LUNA, confirm a Unison plug-in is inserted in the Unison insert of the Apollo preamp channel to be controlled. - 2.
-On Apollo's hardware, select the preamp channel to be controlled using the standard method for your hardware model (for methods, see Hardware Selection Switch). - 3.
-Press AND HOLD Apollo's Hardware Selection Switch for at least two seconds.
+- 1. In Console, confirm a Unison plug-in is placed in the Unison insert of the Apollo preamp channel to be controlled. - 2.
+On Apollo's front panel, select the preamp channel to be controlled by pressing the PREAMP knob.
+The front panel channel indicator (above the channel's input meter) illuminates on the selected channel. - 3.
+Press AND HOLD Apollo's front panel preamp level knob for at least two seconds.

-The state of Gain Stage Mode is indicated on Apollo's hardware and in the Unison plugin, as detailed below.
+The state of Gain Stage Mode is indicated on Apollo and in the Unison plug-in, as detailed below.

-Gain Stage Mode - Apollo Hardware Indication
+Gain Stage Mode - Apollo Panel Indication